Old House Plumbing Problems: What to Expect and How to Fix Them

 Get matched with companies for your specific needs

 In this guide, we break down the most common plumbing problems in older homes, how to spot the warning signs before they become emergencies, and exactly what it costs to repair or replace aging systems in 2026.
+We've also updated this guide with the latest EPA Lead and Copper Rule Improvements (LCRI) timeline and how insurers are now treating old galvanized and polybutylene plumbing.
 Whether you're buying an old house or already living in one, this is what every homeowner needs to know.

 Key Pinch Points